MicroEJ/VEEPortQualificationTools/tests/event-queue/README.rst

 - In your BSP project, add all files of ``c/src`` folder as source files:
 - In your BSP project, add ``c/inc`` folder as include paths.
-- In MicroEJ SDK, import the ``java-testsuite-runner-event-queue`` project in your workspace.
+- In the SDK, import the ``java-testsuite-runner-event-queue`` project in your workspace.
 - Follow the configuration and execution steps described in VEE Port Test Suites `documentation <../README.rst>`_.

 Test Suite Source Code Navigation